Boston Attractions

 Harvard University

-Museum of Fine Arts, the second largest in the country.
-Its nearly half a million-dollar collection consists of works by famous French Impressionists, Egyptian art, art from Japan, other Eastern countries and much more.
+Museum of Fine Arts — the second largest in the country.
+Its nearly half-million-piece collection features works by renowned French Impressionists, as well as Egyptian, Japanese, and other Eastern art.

 The Museum of Fine Arts in Boston.

-Boston Common is the oldest of the U.S. city parks, adjacent to a public garden.
-Here you will find the first subway stations, more than a dozen monuments - from George Washington on horseback to ducklings crossing the road.
+Boston Common — the oldest city park in the United States, adjacent to the Public Garden.
+Here you’ll find the first subway stations and over a dozen monuments — from George Washington on horseback to the famous ducklings.

-After a walk through the park and garden, you can get a map of Boston's sights at the information center and, as in Paris or London, immerse yourself in the atmosphere of the past, walking through the historic center of the city.
+After strolling through the park and garden, visitors can get a map of Boston’s landmarks at the information center and, much like in Paris or London, immerse themselves in the city’s historical atmosphere.

 A park in Boston